nielsenjared/nielsenjared.github.io/content/blog/always-hackers/index.md

 ## Terminal Humanities Degree

 I used to consider my MFA a liability.
+While the Studio Arts graduate program at UC Irvine _is_ terrible, the rest of the university is world-class.
+If the arts faculty bothered to show up for class, they would simply "facilitate a discussion" and leave as quickly as possible.
+I took a page from their book and began skipping the required classes and instead auditing lectures across the bridge.